 Create a new password and then click Next to continue.

 Select your time zone from the drop-down menu and then click Next to continue.

-Select the type of Internet connection you use and then click Next to continue.
+Select your ISP from the drop-down menu or select the type of Internet connection you use and then click Next to continue.